vatsalsaglani/tinker/README.md

 2. Click the settings icon to configure your API key
 3. Select your preferred provider and model
 4. Start chatting!

+### Configuring Amazon Bedrock

+For Bedrock, you'll need AWS credentials instead of an API key:
+1. Go to the Config Panel (gear icon)
+2. Select "Bedrock" as your provider
+3. Enter your AWS Access Key ID, Secret Access Key, and Region
+4. Save credentials - they're stored securely in VS Code's encrypted storage

 ## Keyboard Shortcuts